TEXAS THESPIANS

 DO CHAPERONES HAVE TO JUDGE OR TEACH A WORKSHOP?

-Chaperones and directors may teach 2 workshop sessions to earn complimentary registration.
+ALL SCHOOLS will need to provide: 1 judge for Technical Design and 1 judge for performance events.
+Chaperones OR directors may teach 2 workshop sessions to earn complimentary registration.

 Vertical Divider